Leukemia-Commonly as Blood Cancer

 Type of leukemia

-Certain types of leukemia are associated with more favorable outcomes than others.
+Certain types associated with more favorable outcomes.

 Blood cell counts at the time of diagnosis